Steve2312/Yuuna/README.md

 - [ ] Option to delete curtain songs
 - [ ] Option to add song to curtain playlist*
 - [ ] Volume fading on play or pause
+- [ ] Move the song position in the playlist with dragging, except on library
 - [x] Shuffle song option
 - [x] Playlist on repeat option
 - [x] If the songs has been downloaded before, dont show download icon on the search page